-All provinces recommend using winter tires, but only a few have made them mandatory by law during the winter months.
-We have included the requirements regarding tires, studs and chains below along with dates and references to official sources.
+All provinces recommend and encourage drivers to use winter tires, but only British Columbia and Quebec have made them mandatory by law during the winter months.

 Winter tires are required by law in British Columbia between October 1st and April 30th on most BC highways as indicated by the road sign below.
 Studded tires may only be used during this period and the studs many not be longer than 2 mm.
 If there are studs on the front tires, they must be installed on the back as well.